barteqcz/HyperOS-debloater/README.md

 # MIUI-debloater

+### Note
+When HyperOS will be avilable worldwide, I'll adjust the script accordingly, to work with HyperOS.

 ### About
 This is a simple script, written in Python, which is supposed to safely remove bloatware from Xiaomi MIUI ROM using `adb`.